Florida man pleads guilty in global toxin shipping scheme

-ORLANDO, Fla.
-Aug 13 A Florida man has pleaded guilty to making deadly toxins and shipping them to customers across the globe, among them a British woman plotting to kill her mother who is a London magistrate, U.S. authorities said on Wednesday.
+ORLANDO Fla.
+A Florida man has pleaded guilty to making deadly toxins and shipping them to customers across the globe, among them a British woman plotting to kill her mother who is a London magistrate, U.S. authorities said on Wednesday.

 Jesse Korff, 19, of LaBelle, about 80 miles (130 km) northwest of Miami, marketed the toxins ricin and abrin through an illegal Internet site called Black Market Reloaded, which facilitated the sale of illegal goods with the digital currency Bitcoin, according to prosecutors.